selwynpolit/d9book/book/forms.md

 ## Hide revision info and moderation state

-In a `.module` file you can turn off revision information and moderation state like this.
+In a `.module` file you can turn off (hide) revision information and moderation state like this.

 ```php
 $form['revision_information']['#access'] = FALSE;